-Implementation of the proposed plans would not result in a substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project.
-Compliance with LAMC Sections 112.02 and 115.02 would reduce this impact to less than significant.
+Impact 4.10-4 Implementation of the proposed plan would not result in a substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project.
+Compliance with LAMC Sections 112.02 and 115.02 would ensure that this impact is less than significant.

-Implementation of the proposed plan could result in special events or temporary activities that would cause an increase in ambient noise levels.
-Noise-creating events such as parades and street festivals would not be located within residential areas and would be required to obtain permits and comply with the requirements of LAMC Section 115.02 regarding amplified sound.
-In addition, operation of development pursuant to the proposed plan would not require periodic use of special stationary equipment that would expose off-site sensitive receptors to an increase in ambient noise levels above those existing without the proposed plan.
-Impact 4.10-1 evaluates the potential for a constant/permanent source of increased ambient noise from mechanical equipment, attributable to the proposed plan to increase ambient noise levels.
+Implementation of the proposed plan could include special events or temporary activities that would cause an increase in ambient noise levels.
+Noise creating events such as parades and street festivals would not be located within residential areas and would be required to obtain permits and comply with the requirements of the LAMC Section 115.02 regarding amplified sound.
+In addition, operation of the proposed plan would not require periodic use of special stationary equipment that would expose off-site sensitive receptors to an increase in ambient noise levels above those existing without the proposed plan.
+Impact 4.10-1 evaluates the potential for mechanical equipment, which would be assumed to be a constant/permanent source of ambient noise levels, attributable to the proposed plan to increase ambient noise levels.
 Compliance with LAMC Section 112.02 would ensure that noise levels attributed to new HVAC systems would not increase noise levels above City standards.
-Therefore, there would be no temporary or periodic noise impacts to on- or off-site receptors due to operation of the proposed Granada Hills-Knollwood Community Plan.
+Therefore, there would be no temporary or periodic noise impacts to on- or off-site receptors due to operation of the proposed plan.
 This impact is less than significant.